27factorial/mvector/README.md

 ## Functions

 ### mVector (aka. the Constructor)
 Initializes the vector `vectorDimensions`.
-Note that if the any input but the first is not of type double, the behavior is undefined.
+Note that if any input but the first is not of type double, the behavior is undefined.
 Syntax:
 ```cpp
 mVector vect(<count of args>, <arg1>, <arg2>, <arg3>, ..., <argN>);